-To simulate a nacelle-mounted lidar, the grid of wind fields must cover all the range gates of the lidar and the space in their vicinity so that LOS measurements can be properly modelled when the required points constantly change due to the nacelle motion.
-For this purpose, we define the grid consisting of the vertical planes (perpendicular to x axis) with regular grid points at the x positions of the focus points and the discrete volumes of all range gates as "full grid" (see Fig. 10b).
+To simulate a nacelle-mounted lidar, the grid of wind fields must cover all the range gates of the lidar and the space in their vicinity so that LOS measurements can be properly modeled when the required points constantly change due to the nacelle motion.
+For this purpose, we define the grid consisting of the vertical planes (perpendicular to x axis) with regular grid points at the x positions of the focus points and the discrete volumes of all range gates as the full grid (see Fig. 10b).

-With the full grid method, the overall effects of both discrete ranging weighting functions (taking 3-point and 5-point cases as an example) and interpolation methods (linear or nearest) are illustrated in Fig. 11.
+With the full grid method, the overall effects of both discrete ranging weighting functions (taking three-point and five-point cases as an example) and interpolation methods (linear or nearest) are illustrated in Fig. 11.
 The wind field is generated using the Kaimal model with the parameters listed in Table 1.
-The grid width on the y and z axes for full gird is $5\,\mathrm{m}$.
+The grid width on the y and z axes for the full grid is 5 m.
 A four-beam pulsed lidar with parameters listed in Table 2 is considered for the lidar simulations.
 The motion of lidar position is not taken into account in this comparison, and thus the lidar is assumed fixed at the coordinate system origin.
-Figure 11a shows that the auto-spectrum in high frequency range of the 3-point case slightly exceeds the theoretical curve when compared to the 5-point case shown in Fig. 11b.
-Moreover, in both Fig. 11a and b, using linear interpolation slightly reduces the auto-spectrum in the range after the peak.
-As observed in Fig. 11c, both discrete ranging weighting functions and interpolation methods seem to have no influence on the coherence between the REWS and the lidar-estimated REWS.
+Figure 11a shows that the auto-spectrum in high-frequency range of the three-point case slightly exceeds the theoretical curve when compared to the five-point case